-Educating myself about the corridas (“fight” is an unfortunate misnomer) helped me feel the emotions the “toreros” look in inspire.
+Before attending my second bullfight, this time in Lima, I read Ernest Hemingway’s “Death in the Afternoon.”
+It taught me more about the bullfights than what I knew from skimming the Wikipedia page before the corrida in Bogota.
+Learning about the corridas (“fight” is a misnomer) enhanced the experience.
+It helped me feel the emotions the “toreros” look to inspire.
 It was high drama on a Sunday afternoon in Rimac, Lima, and I wasn’t even drinking.

 Not only did I educate myself for this show, I also attended what turned out to be an extraordinary show on bullfighting standards.
 From my write-up on Peru Reports: